department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 **And all of these must also be true.
 You:**
 - Finish your initial active duty for training (IADT), **and**
-- Get a high school diploma or something of equal value, like a High School Equivalency Diploma or GED, before finishing IADT (**note:** you can't use your benefits to meet this requirement), **and**
+- Get a high school diploma or something of equal value, like a High School Equivalency Diploma or GED, before finishing IADT (**note:** you can't use 12 hours of college to meet this requirement), **and**
 - Stay in good standing while serving in an active Selected Reserve unit.

 **What you should know about eligibility:**
+- You remain eligible for 14 years from the date of your first 6-year obligation.
 - You're still eligible if you were discharged from Selected Reserve service due to a disability, as long as the disability wasn't caused by misconduct.
-- If you're ordered to active duty, we may extend your period of eligibility.
+- If you're ordered to active duty, we may extend your period of eligibility by the amount of time you were mobilized plus 4 months.
+- If your unit was deactivated between October 1, 2007 and September 30, 2014, you'll keep your original period of eligibility.

 </div>